Tax Provisions in Your Operating AgreementElections, distributions, and the S-corp trap

 Guaranteed Payments

-Payments to a member for services or capital use, determined without regard to partnership income.
+Payments to a member for services or capital use, determined without regard to LLC income.
 Treated as ordinary income to the recipient and a deduction for the LLC.

 The S-Corp Trap